jsam/fuseline/docs/for-developers/broker-api.md

 ```

 The broker returns the next step for the worker including the workflow
-inputs and the results of any dependencies.
+inputs and dependency results.
+It also records when the task was
+handed out and when it should expire.
 The response contains the
-workflow ID, instance ID, step name and a dictionary of parameters.
-If
+workflow ID, instance ID, step name, parameters and timeout metadata.
-no step is available the response is empty.
+If no step is available the response is empty.

 ### Reporting progress